-Michelle Streit originally from Kansas has been with the Foundation for over 7 years now.
+Michelle Streit originally from Kansas has been with the Foundation for over 8 years now.
 She is the driving force behind the Deering Estate Foundation’s signature events including Wine on Harvest Moon and Deering Seafood Festival.
+Michelle can be reached by phone at (305) 235-1668, Ext.
+253.

 Bob Ryan, CPA, joined the foundation in May 2017.
 As part-time bookkeeper, he handles all of the accounting needs of the Deering Estate Foundation.
 Prior to joining the Foundation, Bob has served many community organizations in different capacities, including as CFO of the Girl Scouts of Tropical Florida and Controller of the Deering Bay Yacht and Country Club.